Malaria: Insecticide-treated nets

-UNICEF notes that the use of insecticide-treated nets has been increased since 2000 through accelerated production, procurement and delivery, stating that "over 2.5 billion ITNs have been distributed globally since 2004, with 87% (2.2 billion) distributed in sub-Saharan Africa.
-In 2021, manufacturers delivered about 220 million ITNs to malaria endemic countries, a decrease of 9 million ITNs compared with 2020 and 33 million less than were delivered in 2019".
-As of 2021, 66% of households in sub-Saharan Africa had ITNs, with figures "ranging from 31 per cent in Angola in 2016 to approximately 97 per cent in Guinea-Bissau in 2019".
-Slightly more than half of the households with an ITN had enough of them to protect all members of the household, however.
+UNICEF notes that the use of insecticide-treated nets has been increased since 2000 through accelerated production, procurement and delivery, stating that "Almost 2.5 billion ITNs have been distributed globally since 2004, with 2.2 billion (87 per cent) distributed in sub-Saharan Africa".
+By 2023, 52% of children in sub-Saharan Africa were sleeping under ITNs; however there were large regional differences in coverage.

-A 2025 Malaria Atlas Project analysis estimated that malaria interventions in Africa prevented 1.57 billion cases from 2000–2024, with insecticide-treated nets (ITNs) accounting for 72% of cases averted, which showed an increase from the previously reported 68% during the period of 2000-2015.
-The report warned that progress has slowed due to plateauing ITN coverage and emphasized that expanding ITN access remains essential, as vaccine efficacy improves as transmission declines, making ITNs critical to enabling vaccines to achieve their full impact.
+A 2025 Malaria Atlas Project analysis estimated that malaria interventions in Africa prevented 1.57 billion cases from 2000 to 2024, with ITNs accounting for 72% of cases averted.
+The report warned that progress has slowed due to plateauing ITN coverage and emphasized that expanding access to ITNs remains essential.

 Indoor residual spraying

 Walls where indoor residual spraying of DDT has been applied.
 The dead mosquitoes remain on the wall, eventually falling to the floor.